DiGrazia Vineyards, Brookfield

 November 2, 2008

-Our day of four wineries was still going along swimmingly.
-We had to knock out four of them on this day, as we had to visit the required 14 to fulfill the Passport Program to be prize eligible.
-But really, I can think of worse ways to spend a beautiful Autumn day in the Litchfield hills of Western Connecticut.
+Our day of visiting four western wineries was still going along swimmingly.
+We had to knock out four of them on this day, as we “had” to visit the required 14 to fulfill the Passport Program to be prize-eligible.
+I’m not complainin; I can think of worse ways to spend a beautiful Autumn day in the Litchfield hills.

 Neither Hoang nor I had ever really visited Brookfield before, but even if I didn’t have a few museums to pick up here, I think we’d be back just to enjoy it at some point.
 It seems New Englandy without all the pretension that plagues some of the more exclusive towns out here.

 And DiGrazia Vineyards fits that bill as well.
 It’s quite nice, but their sign (in 2008 anyway) is a piece of cardboard jabbed into the ground.
 Their tasting room is homey and inviting, but the tasting is provided in plasticware.
-Their wines are good, but lean towards the accessible with unique flavorings like pumpkin and spice.
+Their wines are fine, but some have unique flavorings like pumpkin and spice.

 There’s no road by the building and trust me, Damian doesn’t wander out of eyesight and earshot… ever.
-(Plus, I could see him out the picture window the whole time.)
-He stared at the waterfall and counted gourds and pumpkins while Hoang and I got down to the business of wine tasting.
+(Plus, I could see him out of the picture window the whole time.)
+He stared at the waterfall and counted gourds and pumpkins while Hoang and I got down to the business of tasting wine.

 Next was a raspberry-y blush wine, which I didn’t even taste (Damian had gotten out of sight and Hoang knows I don’t exactly crave fruity wines.)
 Up next, I chose one for me: The so-called Fieldstone Reserve, which is a red table wine with cherry and black currant flavors.
 It was very good.
 One of my favorite wines of the whole day I think.